 “Pairing swagger with style in equal measure—with a dash of raucous energy—The Mean Times make music that’s good for the soul and that’s always up for a party.”

-Obviously children of the 90s, The Mean Times have taken the best bits of post-grunge power-pop, Brit-pop and Australia’s Triple J heroes of the same era, then thrown in a touch of old school rock and roll, to create their own brand of quirky, everyday-man’s Oz rock.
-Their musical inspiration comes from the likes of You Am I, The Fauves, Pixies, Queens of the Stone Age, Weezer, Regurgitator, Split Enz, Rolling Stones, Blur, Custard, Bad//Dreems and Pavement.
+The Mean Times have taken the best bits of 70s and 80s punk rock and proto punk; worn some childhood references on their sleeves, saluting post-grunge power-pop, Brit-pop and Australian 90s alt rock; spiced it up with some early noughties post punk revival, and then thrown in a touch of old school rock and roll, to create their own brand of high-energy Oz punk rock.
+Their musical inspiration comes from the likes of The Saints, Radio Birdman, Iggy Pop, Pixies, Blur, Queens of the Stone Age, Eddy Current Suppression Ring, The Strokes, Regurgitator, Rolling Stones, Blur and Pavement.

 “Our new favorite band is here with new music and it comes as no surprise that it’s straight heat.
 We love the creative force behind The Mean Times’ sound and their vision has always been on point.
 We have a feeling this is just a small taste of what’s to come.”